CarlKCarlK/rustconf24.handson/wasm_browser2.md

 Actual distinct words that appear only on odd lines: 7,967
 ```

-## Add a WASM for Browser Test CI Test
+## Later: Add a WASM for Browser Test CI Test

 In `.github/workflows/ci.yml`, add: